Wyangala Dam Central to the Lachlan valley

 By the early 1900s it was clear that further development of the Lachlan Valley required a dam to regulate variable river flows.
 Following completion of NSW’s first dam for irrigation – Burrinjuck on the Murrumbidgee River – worked started in 1928 on the state’s second major irrigation dam, Wyangala on the Lachlan River.

-When completed in 1935, Wyangala was designed to irrigate 15,000 hectares along the upper reaches of the Lachlan River, supply water to people and stock over an area of half a million hectares, and open up a quarter of a million hectares west of Eubalong for settle and development as wheat farms.
+When completed in 1935, Wyangala was designed to irrigate 15,000 hectares along the upper reaches of the Lachlan River, supply water to people and stock over an area of half a million hectares and open up a quarter of a million hectares west of Eubalong for settle and development as wheat farms.

 Today the dam provides water for a far larger area following the dam’s enlargement in 1971 and fourfold increase in storage capacity.
 Pasture and lucerne now have the largest combined irrigated area, followed by cereals and other crops such as oilseeds and legumes.
-The dam also irrigates cotton around Hillston and smaller areas of wine around Cowra.
+The dam also irrigates cotton around Hillston and smaller areas of vineyards around Cowra.

 How the dam was built